gustavoylc/product/README.md

 # Product

-Web template about "Product", developed with React.
+Layout about "Product", developed with React.